swcarpentry/git-novice/episodes/02-setup.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Alfredo also has to set his favorite text editor, following this table:
+Alfredo also has to set their favorite text editor, following this table:

 | Editor                                | Configuration command |
 | :-----------                          | :------------------------------ |